Aniruddh-0701/Python_Programming_Notes/Practice_code6.md

 **Q8**: Write a program to get a name from the user and print if it is a valid name as output.
 **Condition:** Name is valid if contains only alphabets and there are atleast 1 uppercase and 1 lowercase characters.

-**Q9:** Write a program to get a variable name, replace all the whitespaces with an underscore " _ " and print the modified as output.
+**Q9:** Write a program to get a variable name, replace all the whitespaces with an underscore " _ " and print the modified string as output.

+**Q10:** Write a program to get a string and print all the elements sorted in the alphabetical order as output.

+**Q11:** Write a program to get a string and print the words in them in lexicographic order as output.
+The words in the string are delimited by a single whitespace (' ').